Business Card QR Code Generator

 QR code difficult to scan on business cards

-If your business card QR code is hard to scan, check these factors: size (minimum 0.8 inches/2 cm square), contrast (use black on white or high-contrast colors), print quality (300 DPI minimum), and surface finish (avoid overly glossy or reflective card stock).
-Also ensure adequate white space (quiet zone) around the QR code.
-If using a logo, keep it to 20-30% of the code area and use high error correction.
+If your business card QR code is hard to scan, review a few key factors: size (minimum 0.8 inches / 2 cm square), contrast (high-contrast colors such as black on white), print quality (at least 300 DPI), and surface finish (avoid overly glossy or reflective card stock).
+Make sure there is enough white space (quiet zone) around the QR code.
+If you’ve added a logo, keep it to 20–30% of the code area and use a high error correction level.

 Landing page not mobile-friendly

-Since most people will scan your business card QR code with their smartphones, your landing page must be mobile-optimized.
-Test your LinkedIn profile, website, or digital business card on various mobile devices.
-If your personal website isn't responsive, consider using a mobile-friendly alternative like a LinkedIn profile or a dedicated landing page builder (Carrd, Linktree) that automatically optimizes for mobile.
+Most people will scan your business card QR code using a smartphone, so the destination page must be mobile-optimized.
+Test your LinkedIn profile, website, or digital business card on multiple mobile devices.
+If your personal website isn’t responsive, consider linking to a mobile-friendly option such as a LinkedIn profile or a dedicated landing page built with tools like Carrd or Linktree.

 LinkedIn profile URL not working

-If your LinkedIn profile QR code isn't working correctly, ensure you're using the public profile URL from LinkedIn.
-Go to your LinkedIn profile, click 'Edit public profile & URL' in the top right, and copy the URL from that page.
-Avoid using shortened or custom vanity URLs that might not work reliably.
-The URL should follow the format: linkedin.com/in/yourname
+If your LinkedIn QR code isn’t working correctly, make sure you’re using your public LinkedIn profile URL.
+From your profile, select “Edit public profile & URL” and copy the full public URL.
+Avoid shortened or temporary links.
+The URL should follow the standard format: linkedin.com/in/yourname.

 QR code damaged or worn on business cards

-Business cards in wallets or pockets can get scratched, bent, or worn over time, affecting QR code scannability.
-To prevent this, use high error correction level (H) when generating the QR code, which allows up to 30% of the code to be damaged while remaining scannable.
-Consider premium card stock with protective coating, and position the QR code away from areas prone to wear (like corners or edges).
+Business cards carried in wallets or pockets can become scratched, bent, or worn, which may affect QR code scannability.
+To reduce this risk, generate your QR code using a high error correction level (H), which allows the code to remain scannable even if part of it is damaged.
+Consider using durable card stock with a protective coating and position the QR code away from edges or corners.

 Professional URL changed after printing

-If your LinkedIn URL, website, or other professional destination changes after you've printed business cards, you'll need to reprint with a new QR code.
-To minimize this risk, use stable URLs: LinkedIn public profile URLs rarely change unless you manually edit them, and own your domain name for personal websites.
-Avoid using free hosting services that might change your URL or platform-specific vanity URLs that could expire.
+If your LinkedIn URL, website, or other professional destination changes after printing your business cards, you’ll need to generate a new QR code and reprint.
+To minimize this risk, use stable URLs.
+LinkedIn public profile URLs rarely change unless edited manually, and owning your own domain provides long-term reliability.
+Avoid free hosting services or vanity URLs that may expire or change.

 Logo obscures QR code scanning

-Adding your company logo or professional headshot makes the QR code more recognizable but can affect scannability if too large.
-Keep logos to 20-30% of the total QR code area, position them in the center, and always use high error correction level (H or Q).
-Test the QR code with your logo on multiple devices before committing to printing.
-If scans are unreliable, try a smaller logo or remove it entirely.
+Adding a company logo or professional headshot can improve recognition, but an oversized logo may interfere with scanning.
+Keep logos within 20–30% of the QR code area, place them in the center, and use a high error correction level (H or Q).
+Always test the QR code with the logo applied on multiple devices before printing.
+If scanning is inconsistent, reduce the logo size or remove it.

 Different results on iOS vs Android

-Some URLs may behave differently on iOS versus Android devices, particularly app deep links or platform-specific URLs.
-Standard web URLs (HTTP/HTTPS) work universally.
-If you're experiencing platform-specific issues, test your QR code on both iPhone and Android devices.
-For LinkedIn profiles and standard websites, you shouldn't encounter platform differences.
-Avoid using app-specific deep links unless necessary.
+Some URLs behave differently on iOS and Android devices, especially app-specific or deep links.
+Standard web URLs (HTTP/HTTPS) work consistently across platforms.
+Test your QR code on both iPhone and Android devices to ensure reliable performance.
+For LinkedIn profiles and standard websites, platform differences are rarely an issue.

 Business card printing service rejects QR code

-Some printing services have specific requirements for QR codes, including minimum size, resolution, and file format.
-Download the SVG format for vector-based printing that scales perfectly without quality loss, or use a high-resolution PNG (at least 300 DPI at the printed size).
-Communicate with your printer about their specifications before finalizing your design.
-Request a proof or sample before ordering large quantities.
+Some printing services have specific requirements for QR code size, resolution, or file format.
+For best results, download the QR code as an SVG for vector-based printing or use a high-resolution PNG at the final print size (300 DPI or higher).
+Always confirm printer specifications in advance and request a proof or sample before placing a large order.

 Frequently Asked Questions